apalbright/thelittledataset/content/post/2015-05-05_geography-of-humor-the-case-of-the-new-yorker-caption-contest.md

 While both the country- and city-level results are dominated by the obvious contenders (the United States and New York City respectively), the state-level analysis is much more compelling.

-In this vein, the first question to address is: **which states win the most contests?** To answer this, I present the following chrolopeth^[I use the choroplethr package in R for all choropleths in this post.] in which the states are divided into five categories of equal size (each category contains 10 states) based on the number of contests won.^[This method uses quantiles to classify the data into ranges, however, there are other methods one could use as well.]
-Visualizing the data in this way allows us to quickly perceive areas of the country that are caption-winner-rich as well as caption-winner-sparse:
+In this vein, the first question to address is: **which states win the most contests?** To answer this, I present the following chrolopeth[^3] in which the states are divided into five categories of equal size (each category contains 10 states) based on the number of contests won.[^4] Visualizing the data in this way allows us to quickly perceive areas of the country that are caption-winner-rich as well as caption-winner-sparse:

 ![](/post/geography-of-humor-the-case-of-the-new-yorker-caption-contest_files/totalwins.png)